schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Statewide Robber

-A utter construction manager surrounds at a opening.
+A utter construction manager surrounds at an opening.

 ## Publicist